ergest/sql_patterns/Book/chap7.md

 Notice a couple of things.
 First of all our code is a lot more compact, easy to read, understand and maintain.
 Second we're using a `LEFT JOIN` as explained in [Chapter 5](chap5) pattern 3.
 Also notice how we  assume `NULL` with  `activity_type` and `grouped_activity_type` and `COALESCE()` the input coming from the `LEFT JOIN` in order to protect ourselves.

+## Applying Modularity Patterns
+While CTEs provide a great way to decompose a single query into readable and maintainable modules, they don't go far enough.
+If you wanted to reuse any of them you'd have to manually create views.
+And when views no longer cut it, due to performance issues, you'd have to materialize them into tables.

+Dbt makes both of those options easier while also allowing you to create linkages across models forming a DAG as we saw in [Chapter 3](chap3).

 ## Wrapper Patterns
 If you look into the `models/